zry656565/cocos-docs/manual/framework/html5/release-notes/v3.0rc0/upgrade-guide/en.md

 cc.pool.putInPool(sprite);
 ```

-When you want to retrive an object from object pool, you can use `cc.pool.getFromPool()`.
+When you want to retrieve an object from object pool, you can use `cc.pool.getFromPool()`.

 ```
 cc.pool.getFromPool(cc.Sprite, "a.png");